dustinpfister/blog_posts/_posts/js-parseint.md

 ## 2 - Some things to look out for when using parseInt

 Now that I have covered the basics of the parseInt method maybe now it is called for to take a deeper look at some of the things to be aware of when using the parseInt method.
+Although the parseInt method will work just fine in most cases, if a source string goes into notation that will result in NaN.
+Another thing to be mindful with parseInt, as well as javaScript numbers in general is what the deal is with max safe integer.
+So in this section I will be going over some weird things that might pop up when using parseInt, after this I can get to some alternatives to the parseInt method.

 ### 2.1 - parseInt converts to String first